chris-short/devopsish.com/content/post/126/index.md

 [I forgot how to manage a server](https://ma.ttias.be/i-forgot-how-to-manage-a-server/) — "My config management does this for me.
 Whether it's Puppet, Ansible, Chef, ... all of the boring parts of being a sysadmin have been hidden behind management tools.
 Yet here I am, trying to quickly configure a personal server, without my company-managed config management to aid me."
 In a world of automation, the manual becomes foreign.

-[Building Operators with Ansible](https://www.ansible.com/integrations/containers/operators) — I have been working hard with my co-workers and OpenShift team to make sure Ansible-based Opeators for Kubernetes are a known solution.
+[Building Operators with Ansible](https://www.ansible.com/integrations/containers/operators) — I have been working hard with my co-workers and OpenShift team to make sure Ansible-based Operators for Kubernetes are a known solution.
 Want to run Day 2 operations inside your Kubernetes cluster?
 You might already have what you need in the form of an Ansible Playbook or Role.
-Operators are a pretty dope technology.
+Operators are pretty dope technology.
 Making them with Ansible is something I'll be talking about in two mini-theater sessions at Red Hat Summit this week.

 [Introducing Red Hat Quay 3 - A Registry for your Linux and Windows Containers](https://www.redhat.com/en/blog/introducing-red-hat-quay-3-registry-your-linux-and-windows-containers) — Normally, I would not feature a product announcement from Red Hat unless it was something I worked on.
 But, as I mentioned last week, I really like Quay.
 It is now capable of multiarch builds which is very handy as well as a few other nice features from a container registry.

 [Grafana Dashboards for Kubernetes Administrators](https://povilasv.me/grafana-dashboards-for-kubernetes-administrators/) — Minimum Viable Dashboards for Kubernetes via Grafana

-[Why Script Based Deployments to Kubernetes Don't Scale](https://blog.armory.io/why-script-based-deployments-to-kubernetes-dont-scale/) — "Why use Spinnaker when I can just keep doing the same thing I’ve done before?"
+[Why Script Based Deployments to Kubernetes Don't Scale](https://blog.armory.io/why-script-based-deployments-to-kubernetes-dont-scale/) — "Why use Spinnaker when I can just keep doing the same thing I've done before?"

 [Synthetic Kubernetes cluster monitoring with Kuberhealthy](https://opensource.com/article/19/4/kuberhealthy) — "By enabling some simple synthetic checking, we stand a much better chance of catching these kinds of ephemeral and limited-scope disturbances in our infrastructure before customers or developers notice."